 Native from Maryland and Virginia south to Georgia and Alabama.
 Named for Thomas Jefferson.
 Pretty, cup-shaped, white flowers, an inch across, appear briefly in spring among new leaves.
-At bloom time, plant is no more than 8 in. high; once flowers fade, leaves develop into handsome mounds 1 ft. high and about half as wide.
-Foliage is unusual: Each 5- to 6-in.-wide leaf looks like a shield split into two parts.
+At bloom time, plant is no more than 8 inches high; once flowers fade, leaves develop into handsome mounds 1 feet high and about half as wide.
+Foliage is unusual: Each 5- to 6 inches-wide leaf looks like a shield split into two parts.
 Leaves emerge purplish gray, then mature to light green.

 Grow in rich, preferably limy soil amended with organic matter.
 Lovely in a woodland garden with ferns, primroses (Primula), trilliums, and bloodroot (Sanguinaria canadensis).
 Cover dormant plants with a humus-rich mulch.
 Keep soil evenly moist; watch out for slugs and snails.
 Buy nursery propagated plants.
 Do not transplant from wild.